 The Company is a party to a real property operating lease for the rental of office space in Waltham, Massachusetts of up to 4,516 square feet, that is used for its corporate headquarters.
 This lease was amended during the first quarter of 2020 to extend its term until March 2021.
 On July 6, 2016, the Company entered into a real property operating lease for office and laboratory space of approximately 2,300 square feet in Salt Lake City, Utah.
-This lease was amended during the first quarter of 2020.
+This lease was amended during the first quarter of 2020 to extend its term until October 2020.
 Additional right-of-use assets and lease liabilities were recorded upon the extensions.